dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

 - Run `gcloud auth activate-service-account --key-file=[KEY_FILE]` to authenticate the service account
 - Run `terraform init` to initialize the Terraform configuration
 - Run `terraform plan` to view the resources that will be created
-- Run `terraform apply` to create the Cloud SQL instance, database, and user
+- Run `terraform apply` to create the resources

 - Create Google Kubernetes Engine cluster (I didn't use Terraform for this step at this time, but feel free to do so)